gasolin/webby/README.md

 We can make Rocketbar more useful and improve productivity for the user via extendable verb commands.

+We could backport it to awesomebar on Firefox, Firefox for Android/iOS if its been proven useful.

 ## What Rocketbar is capable of

 Elements: search field, categorized suggestion list